Golf Clubs & Courses in South Wales

 In late May 2016 I invited the clubs to come along and see what progress we’d made.
 Of the 11 South Wales Braid clubs, Langland Bay, Maesteg, Morlais Castle, Pennard, Tenby and Wenvoe Castle joined Neath in getting on board and committing funds to help develop the trail.
 We also found out from Visit Wales that there was a thing called the Tourism Product Innovation Fund from which we might be able to get some grant money.
 When I looked into it, I discovered that the deadline for applications was 3 June, which didn’t leave us much time.
 We managed to complete and submit the application by about 11.40 on the evening of the deadline day and after some negotiating, eventually got the grant offer on 26 September 2016.

-After all the hard work, we launch the South Wales James Braid Trail on 30 March 2017.
-We’ve got Welsh Assembly Government’s Secretary for Economy and Infrastructure Ken Skates coming along.
+After all the hard work, the South Wales James Braid Trail was launched on 30 March 2017, with Secretary for Economy and Infrastructure Ken Skates in attendance.
 Not only is he a keen golfer, but he’s also a member of Wrexham Golf Club, which is part of the North Wales James Braid Trail.
-We’re also hoping to welcome Stephen Toon, who is a founder member and Secretary of the Braid Society, and Brian Huggett, a golfing superstar and past president of our club.

-Launching the Trail now seems appropriate because 2017 is the Year of Legends here in Wales, and there are few in the golfing world who deserve to be thought of as a legend more than James Braid.
+Launching the Trail during the Year of Legends seemed appropriate because there are few in the golfing world who deserve to be thought of as a legend more than James Braid.
 He’s one of the founding fathers of golf course design and his ideas still influence the way courses are laid out today.